frederic-perez/AmE-dictionary/data/idioms.md

 __the handwriting on the wall__ _He could see the handwriting on the wall._
 __the happy day__ :two: A wedding, or marriage in general. _So now that all your siblings are married, when will the happy day be for you?_
 __the head honcho__ _slang_ The person in charge. _That decision is above my pay grade.
 You’ll have to ask the head honcho._
-__the heebie-jeebies__ An extreme or acute sensation of fear, apprehension, worry, or anxiety.
+__the heebie-jeebies__ :two: An extreme or acute sensation of fear, apprehension, worry, or anxiety.
 Often used houses, for example, give many people the heebie-jeebies, while others get the heebie-jeebies from circus clowns.
-Often used with “get” or “give.” _I have the heebie-jeebies whenever I go to the dentist._
+Often used with “get” or “give.” _I have the heebie-jeebies whenever I go to the dentist._ _I always get the heebie-jeebies when I walk through a graveyard._
 __the hell out of__ _slang_ To a huge or great degree; very much. _Don’t sneak up on me like that, you scared the hell out of me!_ _That movie scared the hell out of me._ _The boxer beat the hell out of his opponent._
+__the here and now__ The present; this point in time. _Yes, but I’m not worried about his past production—I’m worried about his low sales in the here and now!_
 __the holy grail of (something)__
 __the honest truth__ :two: The sincere, unadulterated truth. _I swear it wasn’t me who broke the lamp, that’s the honest truth!_
 __the icing on the cake__ :two::hammer:
 __the ick__ :two: _The ick_ is a term used in dating to refer to a sudden feeling of disgust or repulsion to a dating partner someone was previously attracted to.
 A sudden feeling of disgust or revulsion toward a person, usually one’s date.
-__the idiot box__ A television set, or television in general.
+__the idiot box__ _slang_ :two: A television set, or television in general.
 __the inmates are running the asylum__ The people least capable of running a group or organization are now in charge.
 Said especially when the result is total chaos or calamity. _With the primary schools giving their young students complete control over the curriculum, it seems as though the inmates are running the asylum._
 __the ins and outs__ The particular details and nuances of a situation, task, etc.
 __the jet set__ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.